 Information about the annual Rice Field Art Display

 The observation tower is beside the main car park for the facilities at the site.
-It costs 400 yen to enter (200 yen for children six years old and over).
+It costs 400 yen to enter and 200 yen for children six years old and over.
+On Saitama Citizen’s day, November 14th annually, children can enter for free.
 The tower is fifty meters high and gives a 360 view of Gyoda and surrounding areas.
-It is also the best (and only) aerial view of the rice paddy art.
+It gives the best (and only aerial) view of the rice paddy art.

 Nature museum at Kodai Hasu no Sato